imagej/imagej.github.io/pages/BioVoxxel_Toolbox.md

-Purpose: The tool creates a intensity plot along any kind of lines as well as from rectangular selections (as does {% include bc content='Analyze | Plot Profile' %}) but with the initial possibility to influence the displayed intensity scale.
+Purpose: The tool creates a intensity plot along any kind of lines as well as from rectangular selections (as does {% include bc content='Analyze | Plot Profile'%}) but with the initial possibility to influence the displayed intensity scale.
 This enables to create plots which can be overlayed by choosing "add to existing plot".
 In the case of a rectangular selection it can be chosen if the plotting direction